Generalized Cluster Trees and Singular Measures: Introduction

 Most of cluster trees being studied in the literature are the $\lambda$-tree of a distribution \citep{balakrishnan2012,chaudhuri2010rates,chaudhuri2014consistent,chen2016statistical,kpotufe2011pruning,Stuezle03}.
 The $\lambda$-tree of a distribution is the cluster tree of the density function $p$ of that distribution.
 In this case, the tree structure contains the topological information of $p$ and we can use the $\lambda$-tree to visualize a multivariate density function.
 When we use an $\lambda$-tree for visualization purposes, it is also called a density tree \citep{klemela2004visualization,klemela2006visualization,klemela2009smoothing}.

 \cite{Kent2013} proposed a new type of cluster tree of a distribution--the $\alpha$-tree.
 The $\alpha$-tree uses the function $\alpha(x) = P(\{y: p(y)\leq p(x)\})$ to construct a cluster tree.
-When the distribution is nonsingular, the $\alpha$-tree and the $\lambda$-tree are topologically equivalent (Lemma~\ref{lem::tree}), so they both provide similar topological information for the underlying distribution.
+Note that such a function is also called \emph{density ranking} in our following paper \citep{chen2017measuring} and it shows great potential in analyzing GPS datasets.
+When the distribution is nonsingular and smooth, the $\alpha$-tree and the $\lambda$-tree are topologically equivalent (Lemma~\ref{lem::tree}), so they both provide similar topological information for the underlying distribution.
 To estimate an $\alpha$-tree, we use the cluster tree of the function estimator $\hat{\alpha}_n(x) = \hat{P}_n(\{y: \hat{p}_n(y)\leq \hat{p}_n(x)\})$ where $\hat{P}_n$ is the empirical measure and $\hat{p}_n$ is the kernel density estimator (KDE).
 Namely, we first use the KDE to estimate the density of each data point and count the number of data points with a density below the density of that given point.

 When a distribution is singular, the $\lambda$-tree is ill-defined because of the lack of a probability density function, but the $\alpha$-tree is still well-defined under a mild modification.
 For an illustrating example, see Figure~\ref{fig::Tree}.
 These are random samples from a distribution mixed with a point mass at $x=2$ with a probability of $0.3$ and a standard normal distribution with a probability of $0.7$.
 Thus, these samples are from a singular distribution.
 We generate $n=5\times 10^3$ (left), $5\times 10^5$ (middle), and $5\times 10^7$ (right) data points and estimate the density using the KDE with the smoothing bandwidth selected by the default rule in R. The estimated density and $\lambda$-trees (red trees) are displayed in the top row.
 It can be seen that when the sample size increases, $\lambda$-trees become degenerated.
 This is because there is no population $\lambda$-tree for this distribution.
 However, the $\alpha$-trees are stable in all three panels (see the bottom row of Figure~\ref{fig::Tree}).